dhis2-metadata/NTD_HRS_AGG/docs/ntd_hrs_agg-design.md

 Exposures and cases are disaggregated by WHO Wound Categories, GNARF age groups, sex and type of animal.

 **WHO Wound Category I** is defined as animal licks on intact skin, touching or feeding the animal.

 **WHO wound category II** is defined as minor scratches or abrasions, nibbling of uncovered skin.

 **WHO wound category III** is defined as transdermal bites or scratches, licks on broken skin, contamination of mucous membrane with saliva, exposure to a bat.

+**Clinically diagnosed** cases are defined as cases that show clinical symptoms aligned with the human case definition and have a reliable history of contact to an animal susceptible to rabies.

+**Laboratory confirmed** cases are defined as cases that have a positive laboratory result.

 **Post-exposure prophylaxis (PEP)** is defined as wound washing and at least 1 anti-rabies vaccination.

 - Reported animal exposures in humans
   - Reported dog-mediated exposures in humans